Eating late at night

 Eating late at night is a behaviour many people struggle with, whether it’s a post-dinner snack, late-night takeaway, or raiding the fridge after everyone else is asleep.
 While occasional late-night eating isn’t harmful, doing it regularly can disrupt your sleep, metabolism, and weight management goals.

 This guide explores why night-time eating happens, its effects on your health, and practical steps you can take to regain control.
+We also have a related article that you can read on Night Eating Syndrome

 What is late night eating?

 Late-night eating refers to consuming food after your final main meal of the day, usually after 8 or 9 p.m.
 This can include snacks, desserts, or entire meals, and is often done while watching TV, working, or unwinding.
+You may not even notice you are eating while you are doing other things.

 Occasional night-time eating isn’t necessarily problematic, but when it becomes habitual, emotionally driven, or linked to weight gain, it can suggest an unhealthy relationship with food or disrupted appetite regulation.